Using Social Media to promote your business is a hot topic right now.

 What you do, say, post or sell needs to comply with Australian law even if you’re located elsewhere.
 If you are addressing or targeting Australian consumers, you are bound by the local regulations, no matter where you’re located in the world.
 This includes regulations on your refunds, product safety standards, privacy law, compliance with local industry codes, advertising standards and so on.

 For example, if you start promoting your business on a social media platform selling to UK and Australian consumers, you will have to ensure that you comply with both Australian and UK local consumer law.
 It’s where your customer resides that determines your requirements, not where your business is located.

 Social media is a great platform for your business, but as with all communication channels, you need to be professional at all times.
 If you can’t say something nice … don’t say it on Twitter!

-We frequently write about the legal issues involved with using Social Media for your business.
+We frequently write about Social Media and the law including its impact on your business.
 Check out the Legal123 articles here: